izharxyz/neon/README.md

 # NEON

-### The Ultimate blog writing website
+### The Ultimate Blog Writing Website

-Fast, responsive site developed using bleeding edge technologies and tools with an amazing UI and User Experience.
+Fast, responsive site developed using bleeding-edge technologies and tools with an amazing UI and User Experience.
 This project is still in continuous development.

 ## Table of Contents